SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 ### <a name="assigning-devices"></a>Assigning devices to groups

 Before adding a device to the asset hierarchy, it must be connected to Cumulocity.
 Connecting devices to the platform is done in the Device Management application.
-For details on connecting devices refer to [*Device Management*](/guides/users-guide/device-management).
+For details on connecting devices refer to [Device Management](/guides/users-guide/device-management).

 To assign a device to a group, follow these steps: